 Depression, also known as major depressive disorder or clinical depression, is a common but serious mood disorder.
 It causes severe symptoms that affect how you feel, think, and handle daily activities, such as sleeping, eating, or working.
 To be diagnosed with depression, the symptoms must be present for at least two weeks.

 Not everyone who is depressed experiences every symptom.
 Some people experience only a few symptoms while others may experience many.
 Several symptoms in addition to low mood are required for a diagnosis of major depression, but people with only a few symptoms may also benefit from a treatment plan for their depression.
 The severity and frequency of symptoms and how long they last will vary depending on the individual and his or her particular illness.
 Symptoms may also vary depending on the stage of the illness.

 PTSD is a disorder that develops in some people who have experienced a shocking, scary, or dangerous event.
 It is natural to feel afraid during and after a traumatic situation.
 Fear triggers many split-second changes in the body to help defend against danger or to avoid it.

 The “fight-or-flight” response is a typical reaction meant to protect a person from harm.
 Nearly everyone will experience a range of reactions after trauma, but most people recover from initial symptoms naturally.
 Those who continue to experience problems may be diagnosed with PTSD.
 People who have PTSD may feel stressed or frightened even when they are not in danger.

-If you have any questions regarding your own state of mental health, JourneyPure Emerald Coast is here to help.
-Our in-take specialists in Panama City Beach are available 24/7 to assist you.
+If you have any questions regarding your own state of mental health, JourneyPure Emerald Coast mental health treatment facility is here to help.
+Our intake specialists in Panama City Beach are available 24/7 to assist you.
 Please give us a call or reach out to us through our site.